When it comes to email marketing, you’ve likely heard it all before. Like email marketing has the highest ROI for e-commerce companies.

-Most popups you find today are designed with only one or two fields, so users aren’t dissuaded from filling it out.
+Most website popups you find today are designed with only one or two fields, so users aren’t dissuaded from filling it out.

 If you’re using tools like Poptin, you won’t have to worry about this.
 Responsive designs are included for all of the popup options.

 Why is this essential?
-Because it ensures your popups can be viewed on any device — desktop, tablet, or smartphone.
+Because it ensures your website popups can be viewed on any device — desktop, tablet, or smartphone.
 The popup will change based on the size of the screen detected.

 Optimizing for mobile will also help your website rank higher in Google and other search engines.

 When you create a new popup, make sure to test it on different devices to see how it looks and behaves.

 Ready to Start Creating Website Popups that Perform?